apache/doris-website/docs/admin-manual/config/fe-config.md

 For some high-frequency load work, such as: INSERT, STREAMING LOAD, ROUTINE_LOAD_TASK.
 If it expires, delete the completed job or task.

+#### `label_num_threshold`

+Default: 2000

+IsMutable：true

+MasterOnly：true

+The threshold of load labels' number.
+After this number is exceeded, the labels of the completed import jobs or tasks will be deleted, and the deleted labels can be reused.
+When the value is -1, it indicates no threshold.

 #### `label_clean_interval_second`

 Default：1 * 3600  (1 hour)